-I A looked after child or a child who was previously looked after, but immediately after being looked after became subject to an adoption order, child arrangement order or special guardianship order including those children who appear (to the Academy Trust) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+- I A looked after child or a child who was previously looked after, but immediately after being looked after became subject to an adoption order, child arrangement order or special guardianship order including those children who appear (to the Academy Trust) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 For Internationally Adopted Previously Looked After Children (IAPLAC), the Academy Trust will follow the guidance issued by the Department for Education on IAPLAC.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions. - II Children with a sibling on roll at the academy in Years 7 to 13 at the time of application

-- II Children with a Child Protection Plan, for whom Mossbourne Community Academy is their nearest school - III Children with a sibling on roll at the academy in Years 7 to 13 at the time of application - IV Children of staff who work full time at Mossbourne Community Academy, with at least two years' continuous employment by Mossbourne Community Academy or where the academy reasonably considers a member of staff has been recruited for a position for which there is a demonstrable skill shortage - V Children on roll at Mossbourne Parkside Academy at the time of application
+- III Children of staff who work full time at Mossbourne Community Academy, with at least two years' continuous employment by Mossbourne Community Academy or where the academy reasonably considers a member of staff has been recruited for a position for which there is a demonstrable skill shortage - IV Children on roll at Mossbourne Parkside Academy at the time of application

-If the total number of applicants meeting oversubscription criteria I-V in any one band and zone exceeds the stated number then places shall be allocated from the alternative zones within the same band, if available.
+If the total number of applicants meeting oversubscription criteria I-IV in any one band and zone exceeds the stated number then places shall be allocated from the alternative zones within the same band, if available.
 For example, if Band A Outer Zone required more places, these would be taken alternatively from the other zones in Band A starting with the zone nearest the school, if they are available.
 In the case of it not being possible to offer all of the children in all of the oversubscription criteria a place, then those applicants offered places will be decided at random from within that criterion.